MileHacker Logo

 • Pedestrian Caution: Look both ways and expect vehicles from all directions when crossing streets.

-• Documents: Always carry your IDP and national driver's license if behind the wheel.
+• Documents: Always carry your IDP and national driver's license if at the rear of the wheel.

 Additional Safety Measures